 Redshift's popularity means there are dozens of ETL tools from third parties, which are usually more flexible than AWS tools.
 Here's what to look for.

 Your data workloads in a few years will be different than they are today.
 Will your ETL tool adapt?
-Look for a tool that makes it easy to connect new data sources and destinations.
+Look for a tool that makes it easy to ingest new data sets.

 When something goes wrong, you need a team who's able to help.
-API changes and other connector-breaking changes are a common occurrence, so look for a tool with a team that responds quickly.
+API changes and other connector-breaking changes are common, so look for a tool with a team that responds quickly.

-Portable is the most ideal Redshift ETL tool for hard-to-find data sources.
-It already has 300+ long-tail ETL connectors, with more being delivered every month---all focused on long-tail apps that the big platforms ignore.
+Portable is the best Amazon Redshift ETL tool for long-tail sources.
+It already has 450+ ETL connectors, with more being added each month.
+They're focused on connecting apps that the big platforms ignore.

-Portable also delivers new connectors within days or even hours, at no extra cost.
-If you've started using a new app and need a custom Redshift connector, the Portable team can have it ready to use in less time than it'd take to build it yourself.
+Portable also builds new connectors within days or even hours, at no extra cost.
+If you've started using a new app and need a custom AWS Redshift connector, the Portable team can have it ready in less time than it'd take to script it yourself.

 And maintenance, alerting, and reporting are handled for you.
-That means if your app's API changes, the Portable team will make the necessary adjustments, so it keeps working.
-No more missing data because a connector broke without warning.
+That means if your app's API changes, the Portable team will make the necessary adjustments, so your ETL pipeline keeps working.
+No more missing data because an integration broke without warning.

-Portable offers a free plan for manual data workflows with no caps on volume, connectors, or destinations.
+Portable has a free plan for manual data workflows with no limits on volume, connectors, or destinations.

 For enterprise requirements and SLAs, contact sales.

-New data source connectors developed within days or hours at no extra cost.
+New sources are developed within days or hours at no extra cost.

 Ongoing connector maintenance included at no cost.

-Portable only delivers long-tail data sources and doesn't have connections for enterprise applications like Salesforce or Oracle.
+Portable doesn't have connections to some enterprise applications like Oracle or SAP.